The Physiotherapy Clinics

 Women’s Health physiotherapists have undergone additional post graduate training to specialise in conditions which stem from or affect the pelvis.

-We can help with more than just pelvic floor exercises, including:
+We can help using more than just pelvic floor exercises, including:

 • Pelvic pain from endometriosis, bladder pain syndrome or undiagnosed cause